-How many of you have been on a road trip with kids and have heard, “are we there yet” about a billion times?
+How many of you have been on a road trip with kids and have heard the phrase, “are we there yet” about a billion times?
 I have!
 When B was about 4-years-old we moved from Seattle, Washington to Virginia Beach, Virginia.
 That’s about 25oo miles with a toddler!
-I’m pretty sure I lost count, or tuned it out- either way it was exhausting.
+I’m pretty sure I lost count, or tuned it out, either way it was exhausting.

 That’s how I feel every Christmas.
 It could be December 1st and my kids are asking, “is Santa coming tomorrow?”
 So, in order to alleviate some stress, and to teach independence, we’ve created an advent calendar for the first time ever!

 I’ve seen many advent calendars in my time, but I wanted our calendar to be unique and special to our family.
 So, instead of daily candy canes or trinkets, I’ve made a printable of family activities.
 Of course, there are a few treats included every now and then.
 But my main objective is to do something as a family every single day until Christmas.
 This is our last Christmas in the states for a while, so I want to make it extra special for my children.
 Plus, with the calendar, they can stop asking me when Santa will be here!

 The nice thing about making an advent calendar, is that you can personalize it however you want!
 I wanted to make this as easy and cost efficient as possible.

 Advent envelopes (found at local craft store)